centrica-engineering/nucleus-docs/docs/components/ns-timeline.md

 In the step variant, additional information can always be added to an event if more explanation is needed.

-## Best practice for the Timeline Component
+## Best practice for the timeline component

 | 💚 Do's | 💔 Don'ts |
 | :--- | :--- |